An empirical approach to selecting the first growing black hole seeds with JWST/NIRCam: Identifying AGN

 Finally, to calculate the combined AGN+galaxy colors, we draw from the JAGUAR hosts, add in the AGN model, and perturb the observed magnitudes assuming a 30 mag $5 \, \sigma$ detection.
 This set of simulations leads to the galaxy regions shown in grey-scale in Figure \ref{fig:colors}, while the AGN+galaxy models are shown in green, blue, red for log~\mstar$=6.6-7.3,7.3-8.0, 8.0-8.7$~\msun.
 We clearly see that the AGN+galaxy slope is redder than the galaxy slopes, causing the AGN to peak up in color space as a red object in F150W-F200W, and F200W-F277W.
 This difference in color distributions will allow us to select low-mass BH candidates at $z> 7$.
-We also show that for the longer wavelength colors available with NIRCam, the galaxies hosting AGN do not appreciably differ from the pure galaxy population, and hence, may not be readily useful in selecting those galaxies host growing BH seeds.
+We further investigate the effect of dust attenuation towards the central BH on the observed NIRCam colors.
+As stressed above, even mild attenuation at rest-frame UV wavelengths has a dramatic effect on the AGN continuum.
+Here we specifically assume that the attenuation is in the vicinity of the BH, and does not affect the host galaxy colors.
+We show in Fig.~\ref{fig:sed} that an $A_{\rm V} \sim 0.7$ reduces the flux of the AGN continuum by an order of magnitude in the F200W band at $z\sim8$, which for even the Eddington-limited case, produces a comparable flux to the lowest mass galaxies found in JAGUAR at these redshifts.
+Hence, host galaxy dilution becomes a limiting issue for the identification of AGN signatures in the NIRCam bands.
+However, due to the predominately blue colors of the host galaxies, we show that the redder colors of dust attenuated AGN extend the parameter space to redder NIRCam colors in almost all of the bands, although we caution that this is at the expense of signal to noise owing to the lower observed fluxes.
+By contrast, we show that for the longer wavelength colors available with NIRCam, the galaxies hosting AGN do not appreciably differ from the pure galaxy population in the unobscured $A_{\rm V}=0$ scenario, and hence, may not be readily useful in selecting those galaxies host growing BH seeds.
+We also note that at these early epochs, a non-negligible fraction of the growing BH population may also be heavily obscured, potentially even Compton-thick.
+While such a population will be missed at rest-frame UV/optical wavelengths due to heavy dust obscuration ($A_{\rm V} \gg 1$), they should be readily identifiable at rest-frame IR wavelengths (e.g., \citealt{Yue2013}) with the longer wavebands available with JWST/MIRI.